skinzor/crash-course/README.md

 3. Data Structures & Algorithms

-Which can be learned using any language, but C/C++ is recommended.
+Which can be learned using any language, aldo C/C++ is recommended.

 4. Regular expression (RegEx)

 Mandatory to avoid writing inefficient code in most cases.

+5. Source Code

+Look at other project's source code and learn from it.

-5. Casting
+6. Casting

 Obvious